mikaelvesavuori/gcp-cloudrun-debugger-logging-trace/README.md

 # GCP Cloud Run: Demo of Cloud Debugger, Logging, Trace and structured logs

-Demo of using GCP services for debugging, logging and tracing.
+Demo of using GCP services for debugging, logging and tracing with Cloud Run.

 ## Prerequisites